- Christmas in Maine 🎄 11 Festive Events, Towns & Things to Do (2023) - November 14, 2023

 Be sure to check out Pushaw Lake, Penjajawoc Marsh, Perch Pond Recreation Trails, and Sunkhaze Meadows while in the area.
 If you’re into birding—this is the place to be.
 The Penobscot Valley Audubon offers guided bird tours, too.
-And don’t forget the three golf clubs and a family amusement center to round things out.
+And don’t forget the three golf clubs to round things out.

 No matter what you’re looking to do—Bangor has you covered for unique, memorable, and fun things to do.

 You might also like: